 Amateur radio or ham radio, is a hobby that began soon after the radio was invented.
 Hams can talk to other hams across the country or across the globe.
 Amateur radio can use 18 radio bands under license from the Federal Communications Commission (FCC).
-Ham radio is not just for fun, but can be used for public service or in times of emergency.
+Ham radio is not only just for fun, but can be used for public service and emergency service.